MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ## Getting Started

-Unity Plugin for Windows Universal 8.1, Windows 8.1 and Windows Phone 8.0 used to support implementations of Windows or Windows Phone platform specific functionality missing within Unity.
+Unity Plugin for Windows 8.1 and Windows Phone 8.1 used to support implementations of Windows or Windows Phone platform specific functionality missing within Unity.

 See the [Unity FAQ on Universal Apps](http://docs.unity3d.com/Manual/WindowsUniversalApps-faq.html) which contains a complete breakdown of the platform conditional compilation you can use with Windows Apps and also broad guidance around the special plugin folders on Windows apps.